New York skyscraper paintings of Georgia O'Keeffe: Background

-Overview
+Series

 O'Keeffe made about 25 drawings and paintings of New York City skyscrapers and cityscapes between 1925 and 1929.
 Her works are evocative of her own style.

 In 1925, she created New York Street with Moon, which reflects her opinion that "one can't paint New York as it is, but rather as it is felt."
 Between the city skyscrapers is a sunset with a moon and fluffy clouds.
 The tall buildings, in an angled composition, are in the shadows and a streetlight casts a bright halo.

 She made The Shelton with Sunspots, N.Y. in 1926 that depicts an optical illusion that O'Keeffe saw of the Shelton Hotel one morning where there appeared to be "a bite out of one side of the tower made by the sun, with sunspots against the building and against the sky".
 An abstract painting made of rectangles and circles, it unifies the man-made skyscraper and the natural effect of glaring sunlight and sunspots against the building.
 The composition, taken from the street level, reflects the sense of awe that O'Keeffe felt about skyscrapers.
 City Night, made the same year, depicts another form of illusion.
 The skyscrapers in the painting converge vertically, creating a cavernous image with simple geometric shapes.
 The buildings tower above the city streets and the bright moon.
 "With the eyes of a modernist, she has simplified the internal articulation of these behemoths, thus emphasizing their dark, vertical silhouettes against the deep blue sky," states art historian Eleanor Tufts.

 O'Keeffe used light in New York Night (1928/1929) to indicate "warmth and life in the city", though lighted streets and illuminated windows of dark buildings.

 Crystal Bridges Museum of American Art describes Radiator Building—Night, New York as O'Keeffe's "grandest statement on New York City".
 While made with a simplified style of Precisionism, it is also a realistic and skillful depiction of an architectural building.
 O'Keeffe portrays the architectural elements of the Radiator Building, and what it looks like illuminated against the night sky.
 The upper floors of the building look like steps, which are illuminated at night with bright lights.
 Electric companies encouraged architects to include lighting in their designs, which made the buildings look more impressive.
 A diagonal beam evokes movement.
 The ethereal smoke, which lines look like flowers, is contrasted against the straight lines of the skyscraper.
 Stieglitz's name is set in red lights by the Scientific American Building and the composition may be seen as a double portrait, with O'Keeffe represented by the Radiator Building.